Duncanma/Blog/content/Blog/2004-01-23-multi-msdn-multimedia.md

 >**
 > During this episode, Alex Kipman shows how to fundamentally alter the Visual Studio build process with the new build platform for Microsoft: MSBuild.

-Does anyone else think of [Red Vs. Blue&#8217;s Blood Gulch Chronicles](http://www.redvsblue.com/bloodgulch.shtml) when they read that last title?
+Does anyone else think of [Red Vs. Blue's Blood Gulch Chronicles](http://www.redvsblue.com/bloodgulch.shtml) when they read that last title?